ledona/fantasy-experiments/models/README.md

   ]
 }
 ```
-1. Run the data export scripts found in the model definition subfolder to generate the parquet data files used for training.
+4. Run the data export scripts found in the model definition subfolder to generate the parquet data files used for training.
-1. Create the models using the cli in lib.
+5. Create the models using the cli in lib.
 Each model will likely output 2 files, a model definition file and a model artifact (the actual model saved as a pickle).
 From the models folder execute:
 ```
 # list models defined in a model definition file
 python -m lib.regressor train {MODEL_DIR}/{SPORT}.json
 # get model create params for a model
 python -m lib.regressor train {MODEL_DIR}/{SPORT}.json {MODEL_NAME} --info
 # create model using defaults
-python -m lib.regressor train --tpot_jobs 3 [--automl_type MODEL_TYPE] {MODEL_DIR}/{SPORT}.json {MODEL_NAME} --dest {MODEL_DIR}
+python -m lib.regressor train --n_jobs 3 [--automl_type MODEL_TYPE] {MODEL_DIR}/{SPORT}.json {MODEL_NAME} --dest {MODEL_DIR}
 ```
-1. (Optional) Load the models into the sport database and run some tests.
+6. (Optional) Load the models into the sport database and run some tests.
 Load modules using
 model_manager.py from the fantasy repository.
 Generate lineups or run backtesting using one
 of the debug configurations or lineup.sc or backtest.sc
-1. Archive models and data
+7. Archive models and data
 TBD

 ## Model Cataloging